gsrai/build-a-lisp-in-c/notes.md

 There is a common pattern when adding new features to a language, it involves the following steps:
 Syntax => Add a new rule to the language grammar.
 Representation => Add a new data type variation to represent the feature.
-Parsing => Add ne functions for reading the feature from the ast.
+Parsing => Add new functions for reading the feature from the ast.
 Semantics => Add a new function for evaluating and manipulating the feature.

 Using this pattern we can add a new feature, Quoted Expressions.
 A Q-expression will be a new type of lisp value.